awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/selecting_instance_types.md

     --instance-selector-gpus=0
 ```

 This should display a list in the instanceTypes under managedNodeGroups like the one that follows (note results might differ depending on the region).
 We will use this instances as part of one of our node groups.
+Some of the instance types are not supported by EKS and these instances will need to be filtered out.
+Instances not supported by EKS include *d3en*, *h1*, *m5zn* and *g4dn* Instance Types.

 ```bash
   instanceSelector: